Bankruptcy General Questions

 Things to Do Before Filing for Bankruptcy

-•Bankruptcy is not necessarily to be avoided at all costs.
+It is important to keep in mind that bankruptcy is not necessarily to be avoided at all costs.
 In many cases, bankruptcy may actually be the best choice for you.

 It is usually a good idea for you to meet with an attorney before you receive the required credit counseling.
 Unlike a credit counselor, who can not give legal advice, an attorney can provide counseling on whether bankruptcy is the best option.
 If bankruptcy is not the right answer for you, a good attorney will offer a range of other suggestions.
 The attorney can also provide you with a list of approved credit counseling agencies, or you can check the website for the United States Trustee Program office at www.usdoj.gov/ust.